Computing tropical points and tropical links: Computing zero-dimensional tropical varieties

 \section{Computing zero-dimensional tropical varieties}

-In this section we present an algorithm for computing zero-dimensional tropical varieties using triangular decomposition and Newton polygons.
-For sake of simplicity, we restrict ourselves to the task of computing a single point on the tropical variety, as the structure of the algorithm easily suggests how the entire tropical variety can be computed with proper bookkeeping.
-We conclude the section by showing that any generic triangular set admits what we call unique series of Newton polygons, which is the best case for our algorithm.
+In this section we present an algorithm, Algorithm~\ref{alg:tropicalPoint0}, for computing zero-dimensional tropical varieties using triangular decomposition and Newton polygon methods.
+For the sake of simplicity, we restrict ourselves to the task of computing a single point on the tropical variety, as the structure of the algorithm easily suggests how the entire tropical variety can be computed with proper bookkeeping.
+We conclude the section by showing that any generic triangular set admits what we call a tree of unique Newton polygons, which is the best case for our algorithm as it allows us to compute its tropical variety purely combinatorially, see Example~\ref{ex:seriesOfNewtonPolygons}.